 The School provides a defined contribution plan administered by Wells Fargo.
+On July 1, 2019, Principal Financial Group acquired the Wells Fargo Institutional Retirement & Trust.
+Principal Financial Group and Wells Fargo Institutional Retirement & Trust have been working closely over the past few years and began the final transition to Principal Financial Group on May 24, 2021.
 The name of the plan is The Villages Charter School, Inc. Employees Savings Plan, which qualifies as a 401(k) plan under the Internal Revenue Code.

-The plan document allows employees to contribute up to 100% of their total salary for the fiscal year.
+The plan document allows employees to contribute a percentage of their total salary in accordance with the annual Internal Revenue Service limits, including catch-up contributions.
 The School is required to match 100% of the first 5% of the employee's contribution.
 Employees have 100% vesting in the plan for their portion of contributions, but must follow a graduated vesting schedule for the employers matching contributions.
-Total contributions made by the employer and employee were \$580,544 and \$1,040,695, respectively.
+Total contributions made by the employer and employee were \$630,451 and \$1,165,104, respectively.